 “To address this, forces need to give deep thought to the ICT architecture that they are designing.
 This is more important, and more difficult, than the effective procurement of individual devices,” he said.

 “Too many forces invest significant amounts of money in devices and systems that their ICT architecture cannot handle efficiently.”

 He added that this isn’t just a technology problem, but also a lack of staff with the right skills in police forces to ensure they make “good use of technology” with few forces investing in developing the digital skills in the organisation.

 “Fewer still ensure that ICT and new technology are at the heart of their day-to-day work,” he said.

-In last year’s report, Windsor said that despite having raised the issue of poor police IT several times, there are still “too many instances where forces failed to keep up with technological developments”.
+In last year’s report, Winsor said that despite having raised the issue of poor police IT several times, there are still “too many instances where forces failed to keep up with technological developments”.